AnthonyAportela/lab_notebook/knowledge_base/Adding_ssh_key_for_secure_access_to_gitlab.md

 ## Adding an SSH Key for Secure Access to GitLab

+If you need authentication from both gitlab and github, or even a multitude of other sources, the steps are more intricate.
+Here's a [proper tutorial](/knowledge_base/git_ssh_auth.md) for that case.

 1. Generate an SSH key pair if you haven't already done so.
 You can use the following command in your terminal to generate a new SSH key pair:

 ```
 ssh-keygen -t rsa -b 4096 -C aaportel@cern.ch
 ```
+(replace your gitlab email with your github email if needed)

-This command will create a new SSH key pair with a 4096-bit key size and the specified email address.
+This command will create a new SSH key pair with a 4096-bit key size and the specified email address. **Remember to name it something different if you already have a key pair.**

 2. Copy the public key to your clipboard after displaying it using the following command: